mariomttz/neovim-configuration/README.md

 - We gave neovim some color with the help of the ["colorizer"](https://github.com/norcalli/nvim-colorizer.lua) plugin.
 - Now you can know which line you are on with the ["cursorline"](https://github.com/yamatsum/nvim-cursorline) plugin.
 - All the configuration files for the new plugins were added.
+- We have added a perzonalized function to create keympas and we have added a few.

 ## 🛠 Installation
 You can install this configuration in the way you find more comfortable, in case you already have more experience in this.
 Otherwise, you should go to `~/.config/` and execute the following commands in your terminal: